Visiting Cyprus in Winter: 8 Fabulous Things to Do + Top Winter Travel Tips

 Around Larnaca are a few very pleasing to the eye small but cute Cypriot villages.
 One of them is Lefkara, constantly among the top most beautiful villages in Europe.
 And for many reasons.

-First of all, it is very beautiful!
+First of all, it is very cozy and cute.
 The village and its surroundings lie at the foot of the mountain system, full of hills with panoramic views.

 Thirdly, Lefkara village is famous for shops, churches, workshops, and various handmade products.
 For many years, local women have been weaving lace, and men have been weaving silver filigree.
 They willingly start their workshop and pose for a photo.